French magistrates question fugitive auto magnate in Beirut - WTMJ

 It is an unusual move for French magistrates to question a suspect abroad.
 Ghosn, who was given sanctuary by Lebanese authorities, grew up in Lebanon and has Lebanese citizenship.
 Lebanon will not extradite him.

-Monday’s interrogation comes days after Ghosn was questioned by French investigators as a witness in a different case — a probe over Renault’s pollutant emissions, according to two Lebanese officials.
+Monday’s interrogation comes days after Ghosn was questioned by French investigators as a witness in a different case — a probe into Renault’s pollutant emissions, according to two Lebanese officials.

-Renault, along with other carmakers, is facing a probe that dates back to 2017 over cheating emission tests, a charge the company denies.
-The probe follows earlier investigations by French anti-fraud authorities who found abnormally high emissions from some of Renault’s diesel engineered cars.
+Renault, along with other carmakers, is facing an investigation that dates back to 2017 over cheating on emission tests, a charge the company denies.
+It follows earlier investigations by French anti-fraud authorities who found abnormally high emissions from some of Renault’s diesel engineered cars.

 Ghosn had been with Renault since 1996, until its alliance with Nissan in 1999.